Bulk viscosity from Urca processes: $npe\mu$ matter in the neutrino-transparent regime

-Here we extend our recent work~\cite{Alford2021c} on the influence of the muonic component on the bulk viscosity of neutron-proton-electron matter from the neutrino-trapped to the neutrino transparent regime.
-Matter is transparent to neutrinos at intermediate temperatures $1\leq T\leq 10$~MeV and as already demonstrated in the previous investigations~\cite{Alford2020,Alford2019a} the bulk viscous damping is expected to be most efficient in this regime.
 Some of the results reported here were previewed in a review article~\cite{Alford2022} which reported results for the entire range of temperatures relevant for binary neutron star mergers by interpolating between neutrino-transparent and neutrino-trapped regimes using the DDME2 parametrization of the nuclear density functional.
-Here we expand on this discussion by (a)~adding results obtained with an alternative NL3 density functional which allows us to assess the uncertainties associated with the choice of the density functional; (b) focusing on the neutrino transparent regime we provide details of the derivations of the rates for processes involving muons in Subsec.~\ref{sec:mu-decay} and \ref{sec:Muon_decay_rate} and bulk viscosity in Subsec.~\ref{sec:bulk_muons}.
+Here we expand on this discussion by (a)~adding results obtained with an alternative NL3 density functional which allows us to assess the uncertainties associated with the choice of the density functional; (b) focusing on the neutrino-transparent regime we provide details of the derivations of the rates for processes involving muons in Subsec.~\ref{sec:mu-decay} and \ref{sec:Muon_decay_rate} and bulk viscosity in Subsec.~\ref{sec:bulk_muons}.
 Finally, the Appendices contain details of the derivation of rates of processes together with their low-temperature limits as well as the susceptibilities in the isothermal and isentropic cases needed for the evaluation of the bulk viscosity.